fedi-e2ee/public-key-directory-specification/Specification.md

 is a social mechanism, not a technological one.

 <!-- TODO: Explain how the technological mechanism, once specified, addresses this. -->

+#### Attacker submits contraband as auxiliary data.

+**Status**: Addressable.

+Consider a Public Key Directory which enables arbitrary, unformatted data to be published to the PKD by users.
+One day, Troy submits [CSAM](https://www.inhope.org/EN/articles/what-is-csam) to the ledger, then notifies law enforcement of this material being published on the Public Key Directory instance.

+To prevent this risk, extensions **SHOULD** be strict about the data they accept.

+Failing that, instance operators can use the [message content shredability](#message-attribute-shreddability) mechanism to wipe unwanted illegal material from their records by wiping the decryption key for that record.

 ## Protocol Messages